b-k/ethical-principles-for-disruption/outline.md

    1. Who is this written for?
    2. What is the purpose?
    3. What is the desired outcome?
-1. Definitions: Morals, Laws, and Ethics
+1. Definitions: Utility, Morals, Laws, and Ethics
    1. Define: Moral
          1. Inherently hard to define
          2. Too Ambiguous to guide human behavior